Cyberlorians/Articles/AADAssessment.md

 	1. Add the VM and the assessment path you used from the previous step.
 Installation will begin.
 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/assessmentshadd.png)

-The installation creates a DCR rule and installs the AzureMonitorAgent extension (verify the VM is in the DCR rule).
+The installation creates a Data Collection Rule and installs the AzureMonitorAgent extension (verify the VM is in the DCR rule).
 This can take 5-10m for DCR and AMA extension to fully install.
 Be patient.
 2. After installation (file will populate in the Assessment folder and a new folder on the C:\ called 'ODA' will be created.